 - Floods.
 Multiple surveys have found a majority of homeowners and renters thought their property insurance protected them from flooding; it doesn’t.
-If a river overflows its banks or storm surge sends tides into your home, you’ll need to purchase separate flood insurance, provided primarily by the federal government.
+If you live in an area prone to flooding, consider purchasing flood insurance, provided primarily by the federal government.
 Keep in mind there is a 30 day waiting period before any flood policy can go into effect.

 - Maintenance issues.
 Insurance companies can dispute payment of damage or injuries if you fail to repair a broken step or other obvious hazards, or for mechanical breakdown of an appliance.
 In most cases, you will also need a special rider to cover food that might be lost due to a power outage or failure of a freezer or refrigerator.

 - Expensive jewelry, fine art, firearms, musical instruments, furs and collectables.
 Many people learn after a fire or tornado that their precious items only had minimal coverage.
 You’ll need special scheduled personal property coverage, often called a “floater,” to make sure they are protected for their full value.

 Did you know that swimming pools, trampolines, and certain breeds of dogs may not be protected by your policy?

 A survey by the National Association of Insurance Commissioners found 60 percent of homeowners have not documented all the things they own.
 What does that mean to you?
 Completing a home inventory can speed up your claim and help you determine how much coverage you need.